 From the South

 Leave the M6 at Junction 19 and follow the A556 towards Altrincham.
 At the junction with the M56 take the A56 towards Altrincham.
-Keep on the A56 for six miles and then you will come to see Sir Matt Busby Way on your left.
-The ground is half a mile down this road on your left, although on matchdays this road may well be closed to traffic.
+Keep on the A56 for six miles, and then you will come to see Sir Matt Busby Way on your left.
+The ground is half a mile down this road on your left, although on matchday, this road may well be closed to traffic.

 From the North